 Home Economics is studied by all pupils in Form 1 and Form 2.
 The allocated time is one period a week for half the school year During this time they are introduced to each of the above areas as well as learning basic practical skills.
 Many pupils are pleasantly surprised at how good their food tastes, while many parents complain it doesn’t make it home.

 Form 3 sees the development of the above areas with a lot more practical undertaken.
 A highlight for many pupils is the child development coursework when they get to design and produce their own book or toy for a young child.

 At GCSE the CCEA course is followed.
-The structure of the course is an examination worth 40% and two pieces of controlled assessment worth a total of 60%.
+The structure of the course is an examination worth 50% and a piece of controlled assessment also worth 50%.